makubacki/edk2-platforms/Platform/Intel/Readme.md

 **WhiskeylakeOpenBoardPkg**
 1. This firmware project has only been tested booting to Microsoft Windows 10 x64 with AHCI mode and Integrated Graphic Device.
+2. UP Xtreme boards might hang during Windows 10 boot.
+3. Not all UP Xtreme boards are supported at this time, only the XXX model has been tested.
+Board-specific memory settings are needed to enable other models.

 ### **Package Builds**